 The stories of servants creating dishes from the King’s left-overs are romantic, but we know for certain that it was not until the mid-nineteenth century that modern paella was created in an area around Albufera (a freshwater lagoon near the city of Valencia).
 During lunch, workers in the fields would make the rice dish in a flat pan over a fire.
-They mixed in whatever they could find - such as snails and vegetables.
-For special occasions, rabbit and later chicken was added.
+They mixed in whatever they could find—such as snails and vegetables.
+For special occasions, rabbit and later, the chicken was added.

 The Basics of Paella

 To prepare paella, there are three basic rules to follow.

 - Cook Over a Fire: Paella is best prepared over an open fire, charcoal BBQ or gas paella burner.
 Use a round kettle-style BBQ, such as a Weber brand.
 The reason for this is so that the heat is evenly distributed and because the heat should gradually decrease as you are cooking it.
 First, the fire must be very hot to brown the meat; then it should be lower to simmer the rice.
 If you prepare paella often, you may want to invest in a Paella Burner & Adjustable Tripod Stand, designed specifically for cooking paella outside.
 They usually come with two-ring or three-ring burners and allow adjusting each ring separately.
 These burners connect to a propane tank via a hose and regulator.

 - Use a Paella Pan - A traditional paella pan is a necessity.
 The pan is sometimes called a paellera, although there is some disagreement among Spaniards about the use of this word.
 It is a large, flat, open round steel pan with handles.